DaniloDuque/Data-Structures/Heaps/MinHeap/README.md

 3. **Huffman Coding:** Min Heaps are used in Huffman coding, a widely used algorithm for lossless data compression.

+4. **A * algorithm:** Min heaps are usually paired with an heuristic function to implement A*, example: https://github.com/DaniloDuque/8-puzzle

 ## Complexity

 - **Time Complexity:**